The Certo Super Sport Dolly is a 120 film folding camera, a part of the series has a coupled rangefinder, 6x6

 Camera back open.

-Film chamber.
+chamber.
 The film plane is changed as a whole unit, including the little rollers, for changing the format.

 Sheet film accessories in their original box: 3 sheet film holders, numbered 1 to 3, ground glass with hood.